Philosophy is about

-is a charity set up in 2018 to promote philosophical education in prisons and to explore the practical and philosophical principles that this involves.
+Philosophy in Prison is a charity set up in 2018 to promote philosophical education in prisons and to explore the practical and philosophical principles that this involves.

 Those in custody come from varying educational backgrounds.
 Some may have low literacy skills.
 Some may be disillusioned by education.
 Some may speak English as a second or even a third language.